mohitpai/journey-optimizer.en/help/using/reports/query-examples.md

 Make sure that the fields used in your queries have associated values in the corresponding schema.

+**What's the difference between id, instanceid and profileid**

+* id: unique for all the step event entries.
+Two different step events cannot have the same id.
+* instanceId: instanceID is the same for all the step events associated to a profile within a journey execution.
+If a profile reenters the journey, a different instanceId will be used.
+This new instanceId will be same for all the step events of the reentered instance (from start to end).
+* profileID: the profile’s identity corosponding to the journey namespace.

 ## Basic use cases/common queries {#common-queries}

 **How many profiles entered a journey in a certain time frame**